ShinyACash/Disassembler-Python/README.md

 * for help run `python decompiler.py -help`

 ## Things to note:
-* This is still under development and mayb come accross errors when disassembling/decompiling.
+* This is still under development and may come accross errors when disassembling/decompiling.
 Disassembling shouldnt be a problem but there may be errors in decompiling to C like code.